Coaching Guidelines

 • Each player should be rotated through each position on the field.
 It is more important to experience different positions than to win games

-• All catchers must wear a cup
+• All male catchers must wear a cup

 • Try to dress your catcher before reaching the end of your line up to speed up the game.
 Have him bat earlier in the lineup to give him more time